World Meteorological Organization

 • Members: Contribute expertise, code, testing and operational feedback.
 Members with mature FOSS programmes can serve as mentors and collaborators for those building capacity.

-Whilst "Communities of Practice" have been listed above, these do not exist formally within the WMO’s framework and constituent bodies, instead operating on an informal basis.
+Whilst "Communities of Practice" have been listed above, these do not exist formally within WMO’s framework and constituent bodies, instead operating on an informal basis.
 Strengthening and formally recognizing these communities would have significant benefit.

 FOSS project life cycle